Utah State Parks Blog

 7. PLAN FOR THE HEAT

 As a general rule of thumb, the hottest part of the day is between 10:00 AM and 4:00 PM.
 That’s when the sun is at its peak.
 Try to plan more strenuous activities outside of those hours.
+Occasionally, some of the hotter areas of the state can see high temperatures even until later on in the evening.

 8. KNOW THE SIGNS OF HEAT EXHAUSTION